How to identify the implications of genetic disorders

 Hurler syndrome

-Hurler syndrome MPS-I is a severe form of mucopolysaccharidoses (MPS) deficient of α-1-iduronidase.
+Hurler syndrome MPS-I is a severe form of mucopolysaccharidoses (MPS) deficient of α-L-iduronidase.
 It affects infants.
-Lack of this causes accumulation of mucopolysaccharides in macrophages, endothelial cells, fibroblast, & intimal smooth muscle cells of organ tissues.
+Lack of this enzyme causes accumulation of mucopolysaccharides (glycosaminoglycans) in cells & tissue organs.

 Signs and symptoms: Coarse facial features; mental retardation; joint stiffness; clouding of cornea; hepatosplenomegaly; cardiovascular complications, & death.